mascarenhas/alien/doc/alien.md

   previously stored in it.
 * `alien.rewrap("tag", obj, ...)` replaces the elements on *obj* with new values.
 If you pass more values than *obj* had previously the extra values are silently ignored.
-If you pass less tehn *obj* is filled with *nil*.
+If you pass less then *obj* is filled with *nil*.

 For example, suppose *libfoo* has a `create_foo` function that returns